 It’s basically a super-cooled cloud.
 It’s just like a fog you see at the ground except that its temperature is zero degrees centigrade.
 So in that process of expanding, the air expands over the wing and cools.
 And that cooling can be as much as 20 degrees centigrade.

 The cooling of air over the wings generates ice, said Heymsfield.
-He said:

 About the Texas incident where satellite imagery showed many hole-punch openings and channels, Heymsfield said: